linanwx/aosr/README.md

 Range Cards, also known as Scope Cards, are a special type of card in the Markdown format.
 They were introduced as a new feature to enhance the flexibility of creating flashcards.

-A Range Card begins with `#Q` and ends with an empty line.
+A Range Card begins with `#Q` and ends with `#/Q`.
 The Range Card's unique feature is that it supports formats that include empty lines, making it versatile for various content types.
 Here is an example:

 ```markdown
 #Q